xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 > In the console mode, you can use this command argument, `--config -webui.autoUpdateDrivers=true`, to allow WebDriver binaries to be updated automatically.
 Learn more about [Console Mode Execution](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html).
 ## Replace a Webdriver

-In case you wish to upgrade or downgrade Selenium libary or Webdriver binaries to suit your test's purposes, you can do this by replacing Webdrivers.
-You can replace Webdriver binaries at either application-level or project-level.
+In case you wish to upgrade or downgrade Selenium library or Webdriver binaries to suit your test's purposes, you can do this by replacing WebDrivers.
+You can replace WebDriver binaries at either application-level or project-level.

 Do as follows:
-- Download the Webdriver version you want to run your test on.
+- Download the WebDriver version you want to run your test on.

 >
 > Versions of browser drivers: